-What is a GSA Contract or MSA GSA Contract?
+What is a GSA MAS Contract?

 A GSA Schedule is an unfunded contract that gives the government the ability to purchase goods or services from a vendor at a pre-specified price.
 Unfunded means there is not a guarantee the vendor will ever obtain a sale from the contact.
-However, a GSA Schedule Contract complies with Federal Acquisitions Regulations (FAR), allowing a government buyer to purchase goods from the schedule system forgoing other more arduous government purchasing processes.
+However, a GSA Contract complies with Federal Acquisitions Regulations (FAR), allowing a government buyer to purchase goods from the schedule system forgoing other more arduous government purchasing processes.

-How to Get a GSA Schedule
+How to Get a GSA Federal Contract?

 The first question many people ask when pursuing a GSA Schedule contract is “do I need to use a consultant?”
 The answer to this question comes in various forms but the reality is “it depends.”
 If the individual completing the application has competency in completing government proposals, is willing to put in some work in to understand what at times can be an ambiguous process, and follow these steps, it is possible to complete a GSA contract on your own.